ADVENT-18.jpg

 • As a member of the parish staff and community, share in the responsibility of maintaining a secure and safe environment on campus while promoting collegiality amongst staff and fellowship amongst parishioners.

-The Assistant Organist will have access to the Kibitz Memorial Organ for their own use subject to advance scheduling, including use for recording and performance.
+The Parish Organist will have access to the Kibitz Memorial Organ for their own use subject to advance scheduling, including use for recording and performance.

 Qualifications: